 Save the following information for future use:

-- Under User Account Details, save the User Name.
+- Under General settings, save the Username.

-- Under Basic Auth, save the Password.
+- Under Server settings, click the Basic Auth tab and save the Password.

-When you're done, click Save.
+When you're done, click Save changes.

 To pull in Adyen data to Pagos, you'll need to add a new data source in your Pagos account:

 - Click your profile icon in the navigation bar, then click Manage Account.